txddy-p/EEE4022/readme.md

 - adjusting these various angles can lead to various different scenarios

 ## Rot_Box pendulum
-- this approach tried using rotation matrices but was overall very convoluted
+- this approach uses rotation matrices to good effect
+- 3d plots seem to work

 ## Box pendulum
 - this follows the pyomo tutorial, but I had a problem with putting it in 3D